edpoon/Twibble/README.md

 ![Twibble Banner](./TwibbleBanner.png "Twibble Logo")

 ## Description
-Keep up to all your favorite streamers with Twibble, the Twitch Pebble app available [on the Pebble App Store.](http://apps.getpebble.com/en_US/application/5620481225ef793e5a00001a)
+Keep up to all your favorite streamers with Twibble, the Twitch Pebble (RIP) app available [on the Pebble App Store.](http://apps.getpebble.com/en_US/application/5620481225ef793e5a00001a)

 Features include:
 - Checking which of your followed streamers is online by signing in through app settings on your phone